Gautham005/TensorFlow/README.md

 # Deep Learning using TensorFlow

 This repository contains implementations of deep learning solutions using Tensorflow.
 Best practices to train a neural network for a deep learning applications.
-In most cases, the notebooks lead you through implementing models such as convolutional networks, recurrent networks, long short-term memory and GRUs.
+In most cases, the notebooks lead you through implementation of models such as convolutional networks, recurrent networks, long short-term memory and GRUs.
 There are other topics covered such as weight intialization and batch normalization.

 ## Table Of Contents